The Clock that Went Backward: Plot

 Three days later, the narrator is back at the university, in the present day.
 His arm is bandaged, and the seat beside him is empty.
 In his lecture, Professor Van Stopp speculates about the influence of the 19th century upon the 16th century, asking "If cause produces effect, does effect never induce cause?"

 Publication history

-This short story for boys was published anonymously in The Sun newspaper on September 18, 1881, and not thereafter collected or publicised.
+This short story for boys was published anonymously in the New York newspaper The Sun on September 18, 1881, and not thereafter collected or publicised.
 As such it was a very ephemeral and slight work for juveniles, and it was not noticed by the critics of the time.